 HERB CAEN

-At the risk of stating the obvious, Herb Caen was a Bay Area institution.
+Herb Caen was a Bay Area institution.
 His daily column was as much of a part of San Francisco as cable cars or sourdough bread.
-For sixty years, Caen pounded the keys of his Loyal Royal in celebration of his City, which he dubbed "Baghdad-by-the-Bay.".
+For sixty years, Caen pounded the keys of his Loyal Royal in celebration of his City, which he dubbed "Baghdad-by-the-Bay."
 He was credited with coining the word "beatnik" back in 1958, and almost single-handedly abolished the term "Frisco."
 The morning paper hasn't been the same since his death in 1997.

 Caen also was the author of several best-selling books.
 He would gladly autograph a copy when asked, and usually found something appropriate to personalize the inscription.